 The Big Zero was allegedly intended for visually impaired people but quickly gained mainstream popularity thanks to its remarkable design.
 According to legend (mentioned in a 2003 Raketa promotional video about the Petrodvorets Watch Factory), in 1985 Mikhail Gorbachev, the last leader of the Soviet Union, was seen in Italy wearing this watch.
 Italian press took notice, and the next day’s front pages featured a Big Zero with the headline “Russians are starting from zero!” attributing the remarks to Gorbachev.

-This Big Zero comes with a leather rally strap, nylon NATO strap, Pelican travel case, and springbar tool.
+This Big Zero comes with a leather strap, nylon NATO strap, Pelican travel case, and springbar tool.

 1980's Raketa "Big Zero" Mechanical Watch

 DIAL: Original Raketa-signed white dial with original second, minute, and hour hands.
 Iconic and retro “Made in the USSR” on the dial, indicating this as a Big Zero export variant.

 CASE: Original 39mm (41mm with crown) x 40.5mm barrel-shaped stainless-steel case; original matching caseback.

 CRYSTAL: Original steep domed acrylic crystal, several small scratches - no cracks.